FlorisHendriks/HTTP_provisioning/README.md

 2. Get VPN configuration file to the device
 3. Put the VPN configuration file in the directiory C:\Program Files\OpenVPN\config-auto (or where you installed OpenVPN)
-4. Either reboot the device or restart the OpenVPNService (When OpenVPNService is started, a separate OpenVPN process will be instantiated for each configuration file that is found in \config-auto directory.)
+4. Either reboot the device or restart the OpenVPNService (when OpenVPNService is started, a separate OpenVPN process will be instantiated for each configuration file that is found in \config-auto directory.)

 ### OpenVPN for macOS